Common topic

 Published 24 November 2025

-How we collaborate with border agencies and others to protect the New Zealand border.
+How Immigration New Zealand (INZ) collaborates with border agencies to protect New Zealand's border.

 Our role at the border

 Our Border Officers use their expertise and systems to ensure that all passengers travelling to and arriving in New Zealand are entitled to do so.
 Border Officers assess and screen passengers to facilitate legitimate travellers across the New Zealand Border and keep immigration risk offshore.
-We also interact with passengers referred by partner agencies when they arrive to determine if they are eligible to enter New Zealand.
+INZ also interacts with travellers referred by partner agencies when they arrive to determine if they are eligible to enter New Zealand.

 Airline Liaison Officers